 Emissions from the use of carbonates may result from a number of other source categories that are not included in the above-mentioned sources.
-In Croatia, this refers to limestone consumption in desulphurization process in one thermal power plant since 2000, and dolomite consumption in the production of insulation materials (rock wool) in two plants, which were in operation since 2008 and 2012, respectively.
+In Croatia, this refers to limestone consumption in desulphurization process in one thermal power plant since 2000, and dolomite consumption in the production of insulation materials (rock wool) in two plants (one was in operation since 2008 and the other one during the whole time series).
+Emissions were recalculated for the second plant, since so far the emissions for this plant were included in the inventory only from 2012 onwards.
+It was established that the mentioned facility was in operation even before 2012.